Waldheim (Scarborough)

 Waldheim was the Scarborough, New York residence of James Speyer, a New York banker and public and financial figure.
 The estate was located on a hill between the Ossining and Scarborough train stations.
 The estate's name means "Forest Home" and its lands occupied a large tract of the property between Scarborough Road and Albany Post Road.
-Today, the estate's red-brick wall is still visible on the borders of Scarborough and Holbrook roads going as far south as where the entrance is to Philips Laboratories.
+Today, the estate's red-brick wall is still visible on the borders of Scarborough and Holbrook roads going as far south as where the entrance is to the former Philips Laboratories.

 By 1901, the Waldheim estate covered approximately 100 acres that held large meadows, a small lake, orchards, gardens of vegetables and flowers, and portions of woods that were left undisturbed.
-The decorative elements of the gardens of the house were not very elaborate by 1901, consisting only of a hedge that encircled the garden on the west side of the house that faced the Hudson, which had as a centerpiece a beautiful fountain of bronze which was in a basin cut from a single piece of red marble.
+The decorative elements of the gardens of the house were not very elaborate by 1901, consisting only of a hedge that encircled the garden on the west side of the house that faced the Hudson, which had a bronze fountain in a basin cut from a single piece of red marble as its centerpiece.

 Estate structures

-The structures on the estate by 1901 consisted of a lodge made of white stone near where the red-brick wall was broken by the main gateway.
-The only other outbuildings of the estate as of 1901 was the stable to the north of the manor house, and a nearby tall windmill.
-Waldheim itself was large with a wide veranda on three sides, high windows and several gables, all of which looked out over the meadows and gardens of the estate.
-The house was built in wood and stucco, and it looked as if it was made more for comfort than for elaborate display.
+The structures on the estate by 1901 consisted of the manor house, a lodge made of white stone near where the red-brick wall was broken by the main gateway, a stable to the north of the mansion, and a nearby windmill.

+Waldheim itself was a large wood and stucco structure with a wide veranda on three sides, high windows and several gables, all of which looked out over the meadows and gardens of the estate.
+The house looked as if it was made more for comfort than for elaborate display.
 Everything about this house and grounds, from its fences, stables, winding paths, roads, and grounds showed perfect maintenance.